chansee97/nova-admin/README.md

 ## Install and use

-The local development environment is recommended to use pnpm 8.x, Node.js 18.x
+The local development environment is recommended to use pnpm 8.x, Node.js must be version 20.x.

 ```bash
 # install dependencies